vatlidak/cucs-sea-hmwk1/README.md

 ## TODO
+-every ACL ends with -
 -ACL checks: Order & what superceeds what?
 -COMMAND SECTION ONLY: What is the difference betwen N and E?
--Implement ACL command
--Implement CREATE command
+-Errors format

 In the operations portion the commands "[CREATE|ACL] user.group filename"